DjangoForAll/Django-Course/Capstone/4_Data_model/Content/Readme.md

 #### user
 This model can be used as a base for multiple types of users: `primary_nurse`, `secondary_nurse`, `district_admin`.

-This can contain the basic informations that would be common to all the users:
+This can contain the basic information that would be common to all the users:

 - `full name`,
 - `role`: The role of the user,